“Adventurous Philadelphia ensemble” – Vivien Schweitzer, The New York Times

 – Corinna da Fonseca-Wollheim, The New York Times

 Dolce Suono Ensemble (DSE) has been dazzling audiences and invigorating the music world since its founding by flutist and Artistic Director Mimi Stillman in 2005.
 DSE presents highly acclaimed chamber music concerts on its home series in Philadelphia, performs on tour, commissions important new works, makes recordings, and engages in outreach and community engagement partnerships with Philadelphia public schools.

-Dolce Suono Ensemble has been dazzling audiences and invigorating the music world since its founding by flutist and Artistic Director Mimi Stillman in 2005.
-DSE presents highly acclaimed chamber music concerts on its home series in Philadelphia, performs on tour, and engages in educational outreach partnerships with Philadelphia public schools.
-With a core group of artists from Philadelphia’s premier musical institutions – Curtis Institute of Music, The Philadelphia Orchestra, Temple University, University of Pennsylvania – Dolce Suono Ensemble engages the audience in chamber music at a profound level through innovative, dynamic programming, talks and panel discussions by performers, scholars, and guest composers, and post-concert Meet-the-Artists.
+Dolce Suono Ensemble’s curatorial vision sets the music in its broadest cultural context.
+Its repertoire spans Baroque to new music, with programs built organically on a theme.
+With artists drawn from Philadelphia’s premier musical institutions – Curtis Institute of Music, The Philadelphia Orchestra, Temple University, University of Pennsylvania – Dolce Suono Ensemble engages the audience in chamber music at a profound level through innovative, dynamic programming, talks and panel discussions by performers, scholars, and guest composers, and post-concert Meet-the-Artists.